If you haven’t read My Journey through PTSD, Panic, and Anxiety Attacks Pt. 1 yet, I highly recommend that you do!

 How did I overcome my fear?
-Well, here’s how I overcame my PTSD, panic, and anxiety atacks:
+Well, here’s how I overcame my PTSD, panic, and anxiety attacks:

 Address the problem.

-What was it exactly that triggered my attacks?
+What was it exactly that triggered my anxiety and panic attacks?
 It was simple: any contact from a man, even a hug.

 Figure out if it is a particular trigger or general.